chrishoina/ords-flask-livelab-2024/get-started/get-started.md

    ![Navigating to the REST Workshop.](images/workshop-presentation-eight.png " ")

-3. You'll notice a single Module in the Workshop Objects.
+4. You'll notice a single Module in the Workshop's Object panel.
 Click it, then click the `moviestream` card.

    ![Navigating to the moviestream resource module.](images/workshop-presentation-nine.png " ")

-4. You'll now see the newly created Resource Templates.
-Each of the templates contains a single `GET` Resource Handler.
+5. You'll now see the newly created Resource Templates.
+Each of the Templates contains a single `GET` Resource Handler.
 These are your ORDS APIs, you'll rely on them to feed data to your application.

    ![Acknowledging the resource templates.](images/workshop-presentation-ten.png " ")

-5. You will need to copy each of these URI's to your clipboard.
-In a few moments, you will return to the Jupyter lab to input these into the application code.
+6. You will need to copy each of these URI's to your clipboard.

+   > In a few moments, you will return to the Jupyter lab to input these into the application code.

    ![Adding the ORDS URIs to the clipboard](images/workshop-presentation-eleven.png " ")